iotile/candidate_coding_challenges/radiation/README.md

 ## Introduction
 This project is designed to get you familiar with how to build and interact with IOTile hardware devices by creating a virtual hardware device and then controlling it.
 At Arch, we build industrial IOT solutions radically faster using a combination of modularity and automation.
 You'll use some of the open source tools that we've built to build your first IOTile device.

+### What we're looking for

+Think of this as an opportunity for you to show us how you approach solving a problem.
+Being more verbose than normal in describing what you're solving so that we can follow your process might help, but is not required.

 ## Background Story
 Arch is bringing to market a new radiation sensor (a POD-1R) that can monitor the radiation levels in the lab, allowing us to track changes over time and provide both metrics and alerts to those in the factory, protecting people's safety and preventing expensive repairs with early warning systems.